brendacs/colludia-gatsby/src/content/opinion/2020-08-05-difficulty-with-difficult-games.markdown

 ---
 pageType:     post
 slug:         /difficulty-with-difficult-games/
-tab-title:  The Difficulty With Difficult Games
+tabTitle:     The Difficulty With Difficult Games
 title:        The Difficulty With Difficult Games
-type:       opinion
+postType:     [opinion]
 desc:         "There’s enough pressure from having to deal with angry customers, uncooperative managers or pandemic woes in real life without having to navigate a screen full of billions of death pixels."
 tagline:      "\"There’s enough pressure from having to deal with angry customers, uncooperative managers or pandemic woes in real life without having to navigate a screen full of billions of death pixels.\""
 date:         2020-08-05
+releaseDate:
 image:        DifficultyDifficultGames.png
 video:
 author:       Warren Lee
-author-url: warren
+authorUrl:    warren
 categories:   [adventure, rpg, simulation, point-and-click, mystery, "opinion", story]
 tags:         [Bloodborne, "Little Big Planet", Thimbleweed, "Broken Age", "Super Meat Boy", "Salt and Sanctuary", stress, "Donut County", "Old Man's Journey", "difficult games", "relaxing games"]
 ---
 If your idea of fun is being frustrated, count me out.
 I believe that games are supposed to be about escapism and relaxation: so you can imagine my dismay at getting sliced to death so many times in *[Bloodborne](https://twitter.com/bloodbornegame)* and having my little Sackboy commit suicide by missing a jump in *[Little Big Planet](https://littlebigplanet.playstation.com/)*.
 I love the fleshed out worlds and the meaty set dressings that these worlds inhabit, but I can’t abide by the skeleton of difficult gameplay that forms the backbone of these games.